Eve-Ramat/alx-system_engineering-devops/0x01-shell_permissions/README.md

-su betty - creates a script that switches the current user to the user betty.
+su betty - switches the current user to the user betty.

+id -un - prints the effective username of the current user.